hager-shiref/Paymob-integration/README.md

 # Paymob_integration

-This repo contains integration with payment getway (paymob) using card and refrence code
+This repo contains integration with payment getway (paymob) using visa card and reference code